iTwin/iTwinUI/.changeset/spicy-tomatoes-redux.md

 '@itwin/itwinui-react': patch
 ---

-Fixed a regression where `FileUploadCard.Input` was inadvertently showing when focused.
+Fixed an issue where the visually hidden `FileUploadCard.Input` was inadvertently showing when focused.